TOPLLab/topllab.github.io/warduino/guide/plugin.md

 - (Optional) In case you plan to debug Textual WebAssembly source files make sure to install this [VSCode WebAssembly Syntax Highlight plugin](https://github.com/AlanCezarAraujo/vscode-webassembly-syntax-highlight).

 - Change the VSCode settings to enable allow `Allow Breakpoints Everywhere`.
-  This can be enabled by opening the VSCode settings and searching for `allow breakpoints everywhere` in the settings search input area.
+  For this, navigate to the VSCode settings and search for `Allow Breakpoints Everywhere` in the search bar.
-- run the installation bash script called `install.sh`.
+- Download the [WARDuino VSCode plugin](https://github.com/TOPLLab/WARDuino-VSCode) repo and execute the installation bash script named `install.sh`.
-  This script will make sure to download the needed libraries such as the WARDuino VM and perform the right compilations.
+  This script downloads and builds the essential libraries such as the WARDuino VM.

 ## Debugger Configuration

 ### Configurating VSCode to Use WARDuino

-After successfully [installing the plugin](/guide/plugin.md#installation), the initial task is to set up VSCode to utilize the WARDuino debugger.
+Once the [plugin installation](/guide/plugin.md#installation) completes, the initial task is to configure VSCode to use the WARDuino debugger.
-This can be achieved by following the standard [VSCode configuration approach](https://code.visualstudio.com/docs/editor/debugging): create a `.vscode/launch.json` file in the root directory of your source code.
+This can be achieved by following the standard [VSCode configuration method](https://code.visualstudio.com/docs/editor/debugging): create a `.vscode/launch.json` file in the root directory of your source code.
 Ensure that the file includes the following entries:

 ```JSON
 {